 Private equity returns run in cycles and are strongly influenced by market conditions, credit markets, company valuations, liquidity for exits, merger and acquisition activity, and other factors, including the amount of money looking for exposure to the asset class.
-Private equity investing should be undertaken only with the long term in mind, i.e., investors should commit to a long-term plan of continuous investment in order to bridge the inevitable bad return years.
+Private equity investing should be undertaken only with the long term in mind, i.e., investors should commit to a long-term plan of continuous investment in order to bridge the inevitable challenging return years.

-In a mere 12 year period through 2010, we have been witness to the unpredictability of events affecting not only activity and returns, but investor psychology.
+In a mere 12-year span ending December 2010, we have been witness to the unpredictability of events affecting not only activity and returns, but investor psychology.
 In the late 1990s, investor enthusiasm for venture investing in emerging technologies led to the now famous bubble, which burst dramatically in 2000.
-This left a significant overhang of excess capital and well remembered losses.
+This left a significant overhang of excess capital and well-remembered losses.
 It also gave rise to an active secondary market in relieving illiquid investors of unwanted commitments.
 Returns stagnated for years as the industry retrenched.
 Events of 2001 depressed the equity markets further, placing additional pressures on exits and therefore returns.
 As the markets languished there was continued investing by smaller buyout firms.
 What was unclear at the time was these investments in 2003-5 would prove to be extremely successful later in the decade.
-As liquidity built in the economies of 2005-7 the large cap buyout market became extremely active and for a short period returns were spectacular.
-Of course when the credit markets collapsed in 2007 this party came to a quick end, leaving much downsizing to be done.
+As liquidity built in the economies of 2005-7, the large cap buyout market became extremely active and for a short period returns were spectacular.
+In addition, record amounts of capital were raised.
+Of course when the credit markets collapsed in 2008 this party came to a quick end, leaving much downsizing to be done.
 Meanwhile, the secondary and distressed sectors took full flight.
 Venture continued to downsize late in the decade producing minimal returns.
-However, it finished 2010 with considerable strength and renewed optimism.
+As the dust settled on these events, several themes played out into 2013.
+Fundraising globally became very difficult and led to a market of 'haves and have nots', i.e. seasoned and successful GPs continued to raise money but others struggled.
+The venture industry continued to contract in size and returns of capital were sparse.
+Large buyout managers were confronted with a 'wall of debt' created in the 2005-8 frenzy, due for repayment beginning in 2013.
+Additionally, a large overhang of unused capital raised in this period gave rise to the question of how it would be put to work.
+Asia and other rapid growth emerging markets began to slow, in part due to the contractions in Europe.

 So, how do you see all of this coming?
 You don't.
 Investing in this asset class requires great discipline and commitment.
 Realizing consistent returns over a long time frame requires patience and restraint, investing deliberately with top tier firms that have a history of success.

 Asia and Europe were not immune to events that took place in the US as most of the calamities became global.
 Europe is mainly a buyout market and experienced similar swings as the US.
 Asia is dominantly a growth equity market, and while public equity markets had an effect on activity and returns, the credit markets were much less of an issue.
-In reality, Asia snapped back from the 2007 meltdown much faster than the rest of the world.
+In reality, Asia snapped back from the 2008 meltdown much faster than the rest of the world.